 2020-2023: The final document for initial approval is being prepared.
-The initial approval will be followed by a public information period to collect remarks before the final approval of the PDUM.
+The initial approval in March 2023 will be followed by a public information period to collect remarks before the final approval of the PDUM.

 The PDUM is grounded on three main axes: